RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 While the dipole moment can be useful for analyzing the convergence of the WF, it may not reveal very much about the electronic-structure changes occurring in the molecule as electron correlation is captured.
 Population analysis such as atomic charges and bond orders, however, can sometimes give a clearer picture.
-Here we will analyze Hirshfeld atomic charges and Mayer bond orders of CO as a function of WF complexity, using the cc-PVDZ basis set.
+Here we will analyze Hirshfeld atomic charges and Mayer bond orders of CO as a function of WF complexity, using the cc-pVDZ basis set.

-As Hirshfeld population analysis and Mayer bond orders are not implemented in all the different QM codes used, we utilize the ASH interface to Multiwfn to conveniently perform this analysis.
+As Hirshfeld population analysis and Mayer bond orders are not implemented in all the different QM codes used, we utilize the ASH interface to Multiwfn (see :doc:`Multiwfn_interface`) to conveniently perform this analysis.
 This relies on providing Molden files to Multiwfn that that contain natural orbitals (the orbitals that make the first-order density matrix diagonal).